Hola! What do you picture when you think of traveling to Mexico?

 But there are so many more fabulous things to do in Mexico!

 We’ve traveled extensively throughout the country on dozens of trips and written many travel articles on Mexico for various magazines and newspapers.

 Along with those alluring beaches, Mexico is home to 35 UNESCO World Heritage Sites, colorful colonial cities, ancient Mayan ruins and countless cenotes.
 (Don’t worry, we’ll tell you what a cenote is in jiff.)

 Amazing things to do in Mexico

-Here, we’ve rounded up an epic list of the 55 best things to do in Mexico.
+Here, we’ve rounded up an epic list of the 65 best things to do in Mexico.

 Unique things to do in Mexico

 Let’s start with what we think are some of the most interesting things to do in Mexico.